The finish choice with the longest consequences — and the brands worth knowing.

 Mid-range

-Nero — Solid brass, 10-year finish warranty, wide finish range.
+Nero — Solid brass, up to 25-year warranty across finish and cartridge depending on range, wide finish range.
 Strong value at the price point.

-Phoenix — Australian-designed 35+ years.
+Phoenix — Australian-designed, 35+ years.
 Refined, architectural feel.
 Suits contemporary and transitional kitchens.
+7-year warranty.

 Top end